List of master's degrees in North America: Advanced Study

 In the United States the Master of Advanced Study (M.A.S.) also the Master of Advanced Studies (MAS) degree is a post-graduate professional degree issued by numerous academic institutions, but most notably by the University of California.
 M.A.S. programs tend to "concentrate on a set of coordinated coursework with culminating projects or papers rather than emphasizing student research" and frequently are structured as interdisciplinary offerings.

 In Canada, the Master of Advanced Study degree is an independent research degree.

 Advanced Studies programs tend to be interdisciplinary and tend to be focused toward meeting the needs of professionals rather than academics.

 Appalachian Studies

 The Master of Appalachian Studies focuses on research into culture, i.e. music, sociology, and sustainability within the region of cultural and geographic region of Appalachia.
 This degree primarily develops understanding of the historical, political, geographic, and socio-economic circumstances that have led to Appalachia and similar regions to become what they are today.

 Applied Anthropology

 The Master of Applied Anthropology (MAA) is a two-year program focused on training non-academic anthropologists.
 The University of Maryland, College Park developed this program to encourage entrepreneurial approaches to careers outside academia, where most new anthropologists are likely to seek and find employment.
 For this reason, it is considered a professional degree rather than a liberal arts degree.

+Applied Ethics

+Applied ethics programs typically focus on the practical use of ethical theory to address real-world issues.
+These programs are differentiated from traditional ethics and bioethics programs by their focus how ethical principles translate to actionable methodologies, frameworks, and policies to guide governance, research, medicine, public interests, and private industry.
+The Duke Master's in Applied Ethics & Policy is a 1-year master's degree program offered by the Graduate School at Duke University that provides two tracks in bioethics and tech ethics.